Asking yourself "Do I need a cover letter?" We surveyed 200 hiring decision-makers to find out if cover letters are still important in 2024.

 - Finish with a call-to-action.

 Do you have questions about writing architect cover letters?
-Need more cover letter samples for architecture jobs?
+Need more learn more about how to write a cover letter?
 Let’s chat below in the comments section.
 Thank you for reading!